tashoym94/TPS25-SQLITE/README Teacher.md

 | Bob   | Rex       |
 | Bob   | Daisy     |

-NOTICE: Carla from the people table is not included here.
-That's because with a `JOIN`, there must be a field present in both tables and Carla doesn't have a pet.
+Notice:
+Carla from the people table doesn't appear in the results.
+That’s because the type of JOIN we’re using (also called an INNER JOIN) only shows rows where there’s a match in both tables.

+In this case, only people who have a matching personid in the pets table will show up.
+Since Carla doesn’t have any pets listed, there's no matching row for her in the pets table — so she's excluded from the result.

 If we still want Carla to appear, we use a `LEFT JOIN`.